Communication Resources and Tools

 - Courage: NC State takes bold, decisive action when the moment calls for it.
 We respond nimbly, and we marshal or repurpose our resources — including human resources — for the public good.

-The NC State Bulletin also will continue to highlight COVID-19 content, especially stories of faculty and staff going the extra mile during this crisis.
-If you have a story to tell, please share it with us: go.ncsu.edu/resilient-pack.
-We’ve started to fold in other content of interest to faculty and staff, such as virtual events, awards and honors, and research news.
+The NC State Bulletin also will continue to highlight COVID-19 content — especially stories of faculty and staff resilience — alongside other feature and news stories.
+If you have a story idea for our Resilient Pack series, please share it with us: go.ncsu.edu/resilient-pack.

-The universitywide Coronavirus Content Calendar serves as a clearinghouse for all relevant content being produced throughout the university.
+This content calendar serves as a clearinghouse for all COVID-related content being produced throughout the university.
 Please add your stories to this database and reference it for subject-matter crossover.
-This is a great opportunity to collaborate on stories with colleagues across campus.
-We’re also regularly mining the database for stories for the NC State homepage spotlight section and the Bulletin.
+Additionally, all COVID-related stories published through Newswire are featured on the Protect the Pack site.